Event Economy: Tips & Tricks

 All events use custom currency you can earn from prize tracks and playing games.

-Bubs in Diner
+Bubs and Nachos in Diner

 Volts in Voltage/Overdrive